Father's Day Gift Baskets

 #5 - California Meat and Cheese Gift basket

 California Meat and Cheese Thank You Gift Basket - If your Dad is more of a foodie, this meat and cheese gift basket will be sure to please, full of gourmet snacks and treats.

 The history of Father’s Day in the world goes back for centuries.
 In the Catholic Church during the middle ages, fathers were celebrated on March 19th, otherwise known as the feast day of Saint Joseph.
 This influence is still popular in Europe and Latin America.
 In America, we started celebrating Father’s Day as we know it in the early 1900s.
 Originally the holiday was seen as a complement to Mother’s Day and is celebrated in June.
 The first celebrations of the holiday in America was intended as a way to honor fathers who have passed on, via church sermons in the honor of fatherhood.

 Unfortunately, these first celebrations of the holiday didn’t immediately take off and weren’t widely publicized.
 In 1910, Sonora Smart Dodd helped popularize the celebration in her own church, in honor of her veteran father who raised six children as a single parent.
 Initially there was some pushback for fear of commercialization but in time people recognized how important it is to honor fathers.
 The holiday was officially signed into law in 1972.

 How We Celebrate Today

-An expertly planned out gift basket is a great way to thank your Dad for everything they do for you and make sure that they give into the little indulgences that he might not think to do for himself.
+A gift basket is a great way to thank your Dad for everything he does for you and make sure that they give into the little indulgences that he might not think to do for himself.